The Bankrate promise

 Why should you get the Amex Business Gold?

-The Amex Business Gold may be worth it thanks to its hotel perks, travel insurance and purchase protections, including a $150 complimentary night/property credit with The Hotel Collection through American Express Travel.
+The Amex Business Gold may be worth it thanks to its hotel perks, travel insurance and purchase protections, including a $150 complimentary night or property credit with The Hotel Collection through American Express Travel.

-Membership points can be directly redeemed from the American Express travel portal, which is also where the highest redemption value occurs.
-You can redeem for flights, hotels, travel services and more or transfer to a partner airline or hotel.
+Membership Rewards points can be directly redeemed from the American Express travel portal, which is also where you can get the highest redemption value for your points.
+Redeem your points for flights, hotels, travel services and more or transfer to a partner airline or hotel.
 For a reduction in point value, you have the option to purchase gift cards, select a statement credit, use at merchant checkouts or book rental cards through Amex Travel.

 Recommended credit score

-Similar to the Ink Business Preferred, to apply for the Amex Business Gold, it’s recommended you have a good or excellent credit score.
+Similar to the Ink Business Preferred, to apply for the Amex Business Gold, it’s recommended you have a good or excellent credit score of 670 to 850.

 The bottom line

 Before you apply for either the Ink Business Preferred or Amex Business Gold, be sure to evaluate your highest spending categories.
-These two cards offer plentiful rewards, but either of these top business cards would be more beneficial to the businesses who spend substantial amounts on travel and business purchases each month.
+These two top small business cards offer plentiful rewards, but either best benefits businesses that spend substantial amounts on travel and business purchases each month.